arunkumarbhattar/CheckedC_with_RLBox/hello-world-noop-checkedc/README.md

-This is a simple hello-world example that uses the RLBox API to call functions in a simple sandboxed library.
+This is a simple example that uses the RLBox API to call functions from two sandboxed CheckedC libraries.
 This example uses the NOOP-sandbox.

-- `mylib.{h,c}` is the simple library
 - `main.cpp` is our main program

 ### Build  and run